Around Kathmandu Trek – 6 Days

 YES, the food is very safe during the trekking and we recommend you to eat the vegetarian and local food.
 Please follow the suggestion of our guide on the trek.

 No problem at all because mostly, the lodges serve the vegetarian meals.
-We always recommend our clients to eat vegetarian meals to avoid the food poisoning, eating heavy meals and non- vegetarian meals at the high altitude is not really safe for the stomach.
+We always recommend our clients to eat vegetarian meals to avoid the food poisoning, eating heavy meals and non- vegetarian meals during the trek is not really safe for the stomach.

 Bottled water is easily available at the lodges or teahouse you would stay in Chisapani and in the hotel at Nagarkot, you can buy at the cost of USD 1 to USD 2 per liter.